 Depending on the method, some gum plastic surgery techniques and soft tissue grafting are one and the same.
 They enable us to re-cover your exposed tooth with an attached layer of gingival tissue.
 The results are both functional as well as aesthetic.

-Dr. Saunders’ method of choice for premier plastic surgeries is with allogenic materials called Allograft.
+Our doctors at PCE method of choice for premier plastic surgeries is with allogenic materials called Allograft.
 These FDA-approved tissues are used for a variety of medical procedures (not just the mouth.)
 Essentially, they come from a donor bank from screened, safe sources instead of removing gums from the roof of your mouth.

 Allograft tissues such as Alloderm eliminate the need for painful, invasive surgery and thereby significantly improve your healing times.